pubkey/rxdb/docs-src/docs/rx-storage-lokijs.md

 ## Adapters

 LokiJS is based on adapters that determine where to store persistent data.
 For LokiJS there are adapters for IndexedDB, AWS S3, the NodeJS filesystem or NativeScript.
 Find more about the possible adapters at the [LokiJS docs](https://github.com/techfort/LokiJS/blob/master/tutorials/Persistence%20Adapters.md).
+For react native there is also the [loki-async-reference-adapter](https://github.com/jonnyreeves/loki-async-reference-adapter).

 ## Multi-Tab support